brunizzl/scotland-yard-egui/README.md

 ### TODO

+#### Theory
+* extend convex hull to prevent jumps
+* think about how to extend the escapable regions concept to identify more vertices
+* formulate robber strategy when outside hull

 #### Functionality
+* torus symmetry
+* adapt hull boundary to respect torus (allow multiple disjoined boundary segements)
 * fix bug where sometimes a cop in lazy-safe region is not regarded as such
-* think about how to extend the escapable regions concept to identify more vertices
-* extend convex hull to prevent jumps
-* Doughnut graph + symmetry
 * choose for which cops convex hull is computed + option to define the outside region yourself

 #### Nice To Have
 * pick colors for escapable regions depending on boundary cops (fewer color swaps) disadvantage: we only have 32 and want to avoid collisions at all cost (look up perfect hashing maybe?).
 * ability to delete any cop (not just the one added last)
-* make computation of hull boundary more robust (use faces?) (unimportant, because it can only fail if there are faces with > 3 edges)
+* extract base functionality of EdgeList to own thing

 #### Lowest priority
 * platonic symmetry as own type (way faster to compute than explicit, only switch to explicit in bruteforce)